 B. The Code envisages a market mechanism to rescue a failing, viable firm as it may not always be possible to prevent genuine failures in the face of competition and innovation, despite the best efforts and the most desirable behavioural changes.
-If there is a resolution applicant who can continue to run the firm as a going concern, every effort must be made to try and see that this is made possible.23 The Code is a beneficial legislation which puts the CD back on its feet, not being a mere recovery legislation for creditors.24 It envisages resolution of insolvency and not a recovery proceeding to recover the dues of the creditors.25 It, however, does not prohibit realisation by creditors under a resolution plan.
-It does not envisage sale or liquidation of the firm for recovery of loan.26 In fact, it attracts penalty if the process under the Code is abused for purposes other than the purposes of the Code.27
+If there is a resolution applicant who can continue to run the firm as a going concern, every effort must be made to try and see that this is made possible.
+The Code is a beneficial legislation which puts the Corporate Debtor (CD) back on its feet, not being a mere recovery legislation for creditors.
+It envisages resolution of insolvency and not a recovery proceeding to recover the dues of the creditors.
+It does not envisage sale or liquidation of the firm for recovery of loan.
+In fact, it attracts penalty if the process under the Code is abused for purposes other than the purposes of the Code.

 (i) The Code endeavours resolution of insolvency at the earliest, preferably at the very first default, to prevent it from ballooning to un-resolvable proportions.
 In early days of default, enterprise value is typically higher than the liquidation value and hence the stakeholders would be motivated to resolve insolvency of the firm rather than liquidate it.
-Therefore, it entitles the stakeholders to initiate CIRP as
+Therefore, it entitles the stakeholders to initiate CIRP as soon as there is threshold amount of default.
+It also requires the AA to commence a CIRP within 14 days of receipt of an application for the same.